akamai-api/golang/README.md

 ### Project which sets up a server that listens to information from Akamai servers.
 It sends the data to Influxdb and shows the data in Grafana.

-To see how to compile and run the application see our docs: https://github.com/akamai-api/golang/tree/master/docs
+To see how to compile and run the application see our documentation: https://github.com/akamai-api/golang/tree/master/docs